The Theatre of Mistakes

 The Theatre of Mistakes was a performance art company in London, operating in the 1970s-1980s.
+It was founded by the English poet, novelist and performance artist, Anthony Howell.
 The group was known for its live performance art that was built around interactive games and workshops.
 The work was minimalist, structuralist, and conceptual.

 Background

 The performance group was formed in the early 1970s in London.
-It emerged out of a series of workshops, which were oriented towards games-based exercises.
+It emerged from a series of workshops, which were oriented towards games-based exercises.
 One of the earliest outcomes that shaped the direction of the Theater of Mistakes was a performance at Ascham Street in Kentish Town, which involved its residents as well as the environs of the location.
 The residents' furniture, for instance, was moved onto the streets for the exhibition.
 From then on, the group developed a form of structured performance art that included architecture, choreography, and poetry.

+During the Summer of 1974, the Theatre of Mistakes hosted an arts festival at Purdies Farm.
+Most of the artists, writers and composers contributing to Wallpaper Magazine took part: Anthony McCall, Carolee Schneemann, Andrew Eden, Susan Bonvin, John Welch and many others.
+Performances included Amikam Toren's Ballet for Cars.

 The concept of the performance often included several elements.
 For example, it might open with a "Free Session" and continue with performance workshops on weekdays.
 Each Friday and Saturday evenings, the group performed one of its works such as Going (1977), which involved a cast of five playing out mannerisms of departure in five choreographed acts.

 While it received some attention in the United Kingdom, the Theater of Mistakes reached a higher level of acclaim abroad.
 One account stated that in Italy, a theatre manager doubled their fee due to the popularity of the performance.